Xunnamius/project-utils/docs/src/error/type-aliases/ProjectErrorOptions.md

 > `optional` **cause**: `ErrorOptions`\[`"cause"`\]

-By default, if an Error object is passed to `CliError`, that `Error` instance will be passed through as `CliError.cause` and that instance's `Error.message` will be passed through as `CliError.message`.
+By default, if an Error object is passed to `ProjectError`, that `Error` instance will be passed through as `ProjectError.cause` and that instance's `Error.message` will be passed through as `ProjectError.message`.

-Use this option to override this default behavior and instead set `CliError.cause` manually.
+Use this option to override this default behavior and instead set `ProjectError.cause` manually.